hiyab-t/hiyab-mini-project/README.md

 <a href="https://github.com/hiyab-t/hiyab-mini-project/tree/91f6cc25cd68b275dd222d0358ea72c3c5f99b15/mini_project/week_6">week_6</a>

-- User is able to view, create, update and delete products, orders and couriers dictionary.
+- User is able to view, create, update and delete products, orders, couriers, customer table.
-- User data entries for products, orders and couriers are persisted to database.
+- User data entries for products, orders, couriers and customers are persisted to database.

 # How to Run the App